-- When you’re at work, make sure you’re on the 18F Google Drive and not your private account, especially when working with outside partners.
-Official 18F documents must live on the GSA/18F shared drive for compliance reasons.
+- When you’re at work, make sure you’re using your GSA account and not your private account, especially when working with outside partners.
+Official GSA documents must live in your GSA Google Drive for compliance reasons.

 - Visit the 18F brand guide for default 18F document styles/templates.

 - The Shift-Z command allows you to add folders to “My Drive” (shortcut) and to other folders at the same time - which is great for organizing documents in different ways.

 - Finding recent documents To find recently opened documents, use this link, which you can find by clicking on the “AZ” button and selecting “Last opened by me.”

 - To find and access things you use frequently, you can “Add to My Drive” or star the folder or document.

 - Searching in Drive goes through all of the files that have been shared with you.